 Yes, it is.
-There’s no doubt that eating a lot of sugar is bad for your health.
+There’s no doubt that eating a lot of added sugar is bad for your health.
 Here are 10 things that happen when you eat too much refined sugar:

 Sugar Can Cause Cavities

 One of the most common results of eating too much sugar is cavities.
 Eating sugar can actually bring cavity-causing bacteria right to your teeth so they can eat away at the enamel while you sleep.
-Even worse, eating too much sugar can cause an advanced form of tooth decay called a cavity (10).
+Even worse, eating too much sugar can cause an advanced form of tooth decay (10).

 Sugar Can Make You Gain Weight